 Don't forget: as important as keywords are, they can only get you stellar SEO results if they are packaged in great content that is valuable to your targeted customers!

 Are you feeling a little less lost in the world of search engine optimization?
 Have any questions about how to tackle SEO basics for your website?
-Come hash it out in our Community forums!
-Or leave a comment below.
+Leave a comment below.